RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 For a better understanding we will only take a look at the global class and Electricity goal and plot `S1`, `ST` and `S2` in the same window.
-For that we can use the plot function of the Analyzer with some optional options.
-We will also only use the suffix of the modelica variables for better visibility.
-This show how you can easily customize these plots, and you can also chang everything on the axes of the plots.
+For that we can use the plot function with some optional options.
+This shows how you can easily customize these plots, and you can also chang everything on the axes of the plots.